orewafuad/ytdl-core/README.md

 # @ybd-project/ytdl-core

 YBD Project fork of `ytdl-core`.
-This fork is dedicated to improving the @DisTube fork.
+This fork is dedicated to developing a YouTube downloader that is fast, stable, and takes into account various use cases, with reference to LuanRT/YouTube.js and yt-dlp.

 ## ℹ️Announcements at this timeℹ️